Anterior cruciate ligament (ACL) tear

 - Turn with the foot planted firmly

-- Landing in the wrong position when jumping
+- Landing incorrectly when jumping

 - Overextension of the knee joint